figotj/Tg_Benchmarking/README.md

 # Tg_Benchmarking
-Code and data for the paper ""Benchmarking Machine Learning Models for Polymer Informatics: An Example of Glass Transition Temperature"".
+Code and data for the paper "Benchmarking Machine Learning Models for Polymer Informatics: An Example of Glass Transition Temperature".

 # Code
 Code to compare the true Tg and predicted Tg from differnet machine learning models.